-MCAS Veterinary Service is located in Bldg.
-591, adjacent to the commissary.
-The veterinarian comes from Army's Yuma Proving Ground once or twice a month depending on the number of appointments.
-To make an appointment, call the YPG Veterinary Services at DSN 312-328-2064.
-You may also have your pets vaccinated by a civilian veterinarian, but need to show proof to Pass and Registration office upon registering your pet(s).
+MCAS Yuma Veterinary Service is currently not available on MCAS Yuma.
+The United States Army Installation near MCAS Yuma, Yuma Proving Ground, does have veterinary services aboard their installation.
+To schedule an appointment or for questions call the YPG Veterinary Services at 928-328-2064.
+You may also have your pets vaccinated by a civilian veterinarian, but you will need to show proof to Pass and Registration office upon registering your pet(s).

-The United States Marine Corps has set official policy on types of dogs allowed in installation housing and other rules surrounding pets on base.
-You must read this policy before you plan your move, if you plan to live in government housing.
+Per Marine Corps Order P11000.22, the United States Marine Corps has set official policy on the types of dogs allowed in installation housing and other rules surrounding pets on base.
+You must read this policy before you plan your move if you plan to live in government housing.

-The majority of apartments and homes for rent will allow a small animal (under 15 lbs), with a pet deposit.
+Some apartments and homes for rent will allow a small animal under 15 lbs. with a pet deposit.

-Most apartment complexes will accept animals over 15 lbs.
-Rental homes are also limited to large animals.
-We recommend pets stay in another location until adequate arrangements can be made.
-Yuma weather can be hard on some outdoor pets when temperatures exceed 120 degrees.
+Some apartment complexes will accept animals over 15 lbs. but be sure to verify the weight limitation and breed restrictions.
+We recommend pets be housed in another location until adequate arrangements can be made.
+Yuma weather can be hard on some outdoor pets due to the extreme heat.